jsgomezs1/browser-use-chat-gpt/README.md

 - Check that response streaming completed before extraction
 - Look for completion indicators (copy button, etc.)
 - The agent waits up to 60 seconds by default
+- Web search responses may take longer - consider increasing timeout

+**Web search not enabled or Sources button not found**
+- Ensure you're logged into an account with web search access (ChatGPT Plus)
+- The search toggle may be in different locations depending on UI version
+- Sources button only appears when ChatGPT uses web search
+- If no sources are found, the array will be empty (not an error)
+- Check browser console for any UI element selection issues

 **Agent navigates away from chatgpt.com**
 - This should not happen with the strict constraints
+- The agent should NOT manually visit external sites (ChatGPT does the searching)
 - If it does, check the system prompt enforcement
 - Review agent logs to see what triggered external navigation
 - File an issue if this persists